 In the absence of a culture shaped by coaching mindsets and values, the truth often goes unspoken, change only happens when a crisis takes place, and courage is a rare quality.

 Different situations require different approaches to coaching.
-Consider these 5 types of coaching and choose your approach based on the situation and need:
+Consider the following 5 types of coaching, and choose your approach based on your situation and need.

 - Coaching in the moment: These coaching conversations take place in hallways and across tables throughout the organization.
 The focus is usually on current temporary problems about performance, relationships, morale, and engagement.